Sheraff/queue/README.md

     })
   })

-  const id = await Job.invoke(musicBrainz, { fingerprint })
+  // Invoke the musicBrainz job to get the song ID const id = await Job.invoke(musicBrainz, { fingerprint })

+  // Fetch data from various APIs in parallel, each with its own rate limit
-  const all = await Promise.all([
+  // Jobs are cached, so they won't be re-run if the same ID is processed again const all = await Promise.all([
     Job.invoke(spotifyData, { id }),
     Job.invoke(lastFmData, { id })